kubernetes/community/contributors/design-proposals/local-storage-overview.md

       name: foo
       annotations:
         storage.kubernetes.io/node: node-1
-      labels:
-        storage.kubernetes.io/medium: ssd
+        volume.beta.kubernetes.io/storage-class: local-fast
     spec:
-      volumeType: local
-      storageLevel: block
+      volumeType: block
       capacity:
         storage: 100Gi
-      hostpath:
+      local:
         path: /var/lib/kubelet/storage-raw-devices/foo
       accessModes:
         - ReadWriteOnce
       persistentVolumeReclaimPolicy: Delete
     ```

 3. Bob creates a pod with a PVC that requests for block level access and similar to a Stateful Set scenario the scheduler will identify nodes that can satisfy the pods request.
+The block devices will not be formatted to allow the application to handle the device using their own methods.

     ```yaml
     kind: PersistentVolumeClaim
     apiVersion: v1
     metadata:
       name: myclaim
-      labels:
-        storage.kubernetes.io/medium: ssd
+      annotations:
+        volume.beta.kubernetes.io/node: ""
+        volume.beta.kubernetes.io/storage-class: local-fast
     spec:
-      volumeType: local
-      storageLevel: block
+      volumeType: block
       accessModes:
         - ReadWriteOnce
       resources: